Some men have concerns about enlarged breasts. This article will explore options for male breast reduction in Scotland

 Cosmetic surgery is not routinely available under the NHS in Scotland.
 Referral is governed by the Adult Exceptional Aesthetic Referral Protocol (AEARP).

 You might be a candidate for male breast reduction surgery if you have severe gynecomastia or breast asymmetry that is impacting on your life.
 You should see your GP in the first instance to make sure that there are no reversible causes for your gynecomastia.
 Your GP will carry out a physical examination and may request blood tests to check things such as your levels of testosterone.
-If your GP feels that your gynaecomastia is severe and will not respond to diet or exercise, they may refer you to a plastic surgeon or breast surgeon for gynecomastia treatment.
+If your GP feels that your gynecomastia is severe and will not respond to diet or exercise, they may refer you to a plastic surgeon or breast surgeon for gynecomastia treatment.

 Exclusions to referral include being overweight (Body Mass Index higher than 27) and mild enlargement.
 Before consideration, photos will usually be requested.
-If you are judged to have severe gynaecomastia, then you may be asked to attend to see a psychologist for assessment.
+If you are judged to have severe gynecomastia, then you may be asked to attend to see a psychologist for assessment.

 What is the surgical management of gynecomastia?

 You might be suitable for surgical treatment of gynecomastia (gyno surgery) when other options (weight loss/ exercise) and any reversible causes have been excluded.
 Broadly speaking there are three options:

 - gland excision